-Following the introduction of the Indigenisation Policy, the Federal Government, by Indigenisation Act 1973, undertook 100 percent ownership acquisition of the NBS and consequently renamed it the Federal Mortgage Bank of Nigeria (FMBN).
+Following the introduction of the Indigenization Policy, the Federal Government, by Indigenization Act , acquired the NBS and consequently renamed it the Federal Mortgage Bank of Nigeria (FMBN).

-The FMBN started the management and administration of the contributory savings scheme known as the National Housing Fund (NHF) established by Act 3 of 1992.
-The NHF is a pool that mobilizes long-term funds from Nigerian workers, banks, insurance companies and the Federal Government to advance loans at soft interest rates to its contributors.
+In 1994, FMBN assumed the status of the apex mortgage institution in Nigeria,with the promulgation of the FMBN Act 82 and the Mortgage Institutions Act 53 .
+It also commenced the management and administration of the contributory savings scheme known as the National Housing Fund (NHF) established by Act 3 of .
+The National Housing Fund (NHF) is a social savings scheme designed to mobilize long-term funds from Nigerian workers, banks, insurance companies and the Federal Government to advance concessionary loans to contributors.